-People often learn more from their mistakes than from what they do correctly.
-That's because when they don't make a mistake, they don't spend much time struggling to understand, so it's not a very memorable experience.
-On the other hand, if they make a mistake, they have to struggle to understand why it's wrong - is it their work (algebra) or their logic that's incorrect?
-This process usually requires them to look closely at what the correct logic and algebra are, what parts of the logic and algebra they got wrong, and what they need to correct in their thinking.
+You often learn more from your mistakes than from what you do correctly.
+That's because when you don't make a mistake, you don't spend much time struggling to understand, so it's not a very memorable experience.
+On the other hand, if you make a mistake, you have to work to understand why it's wrong - is it your work (algebra) or your logic that's incorrect?
+This process usually requires you to look closely at what the correct logic and algebra are, what parts of the logic and algebra you got wrong, and what you need to correct in your thinking.
 This all helps to reinforce the material in a more memorable way.